With the holiday season comes endless tinsel, gifts, and decorations. And with it, also comes mountains of waste piled as high as a Christmas tree.

 4. Donate to local environmental charities

-Another simple way to spread holiday cheer while helping the planet is to DONATE to local environmental charities.
+Another simple way to spread holiday cheer while helping the planet is to DONATE to local environmental charities like The Solutions Project.
 Organizations like APEN (Asian Pacific Environmental Network) understand that climate change is far more than just an environmental issue — it’s a social, economic, and political issue as well, affecting the most vulnerable members of our society.

 As pollution begins to worsen, it’s no secret that the costs of living will rise — making basic necessities such as food, water, housing, and energy inaccessible to the working class.
 In an economy based on exploitation, the wealth remains in the hands of the few while those living in polluted, poverty-stricken communities have little to no resources to survive.
 “This system cannot last; our planet can no longer sustain it and our people will no longer tolerate it,” APEN states on its website.